Skip to content

 You can also use multiple primary fields (up to a maximum of 10) so that the affected list is only changed if each specific primary field's value is set as specified.
 In the example below we have a setting for requirements:

-This rule specifies that if a requirement has both a Type of Feature and a Component of Database, then owner dropdown list will be limited to only "Backend Developer".
-In reality, 'Backend Developer' would be replaced by the first and last name of a user in your Spira instance.
+This rule specifies that if a requirement has both a type of "Feature" and a component of "Database", then the owner dropdown list will be limited to only "Agile Adam".
+In this case, 'Agile Adam' is the first and last name of a user in this Spira instance.

 You can also set multiple rules to affect the same list field.
 In this case, if both rules apply at the same time then the affected list's dropdown will be limited to the values shared between the limiting rules.
 For example: